Visualization Generation with Large Language Models: An Evaluation: Prompts Design

 \subsubsection{Problem Decomposition}

-Complex tasks often require systematic analysis and solutions.
-Decomposing a complex problem into smaller, more solvable sub-problems is a common strategy that helps prevent LLMs from being confused by the sheer size of the problem.
+Complex tasks often require systematic analysis and solution development.
+One common strategy for managing complexity is problem decomposition, which is designed to break down a large problem into smaller, more manageable sub-problems.
+This approach helps prevent LLMs from being overwhelmed by the task's scope.
 Problem decomposition strategies can be divided into two types.
+Zhou et al.~\cite{zhouLeasttoMostPromptingEnables2023} present the Least-to-Most prompt, which deconstructs a complex problem into a sequence of multiple sub-problems.
+Critically, the solutions derived from earlier sub-problems are then utilized as prompts to inform and address the subsequent ones, building towards the final answer.